ethereumjs/ethereumjs-lib/README.md

 Tests use mocha
 `npm test`

-For browser testing install testling `npm install testling -g` and run
-`testling -u`

-#####common tests
-Most of the tests are in described in the [test repo](https://github.com/ethereum/tests) to just run the VM test run
+Most of the tests are in described in the [test repo](https://github.com/ethereum/tests) To run the test run `npm test`.
-`mocha test/vmTests.js`

-to just run the State test run
-`mocha test/stateTests.js`

-Both the test runners can take the following options
+You can use the test run directly by running `./bin/tester -a` The test can take the following options
+`-a` runs all the tests
+`-s` runs all the state tests
+`-v` runs all the VM tests
+`-r` runs a VM tests given a string which defines the test
+`--vmtrace <filename>` dumps a json VM trace to a file for VM and State tests

+In addition you can select specific VM and State tests with the following options
 `--file` run only one file in the [test repo](https://github.com/ethereum/tests)
 `--test` needs to be used with the `--file` option.
 Specifies a test from a file to run.

-`--vmtrace` test the test runner to print a json VM trace to a file
+For browser testing install testling `npm install testling -g` and run
+`testling -u`

 ######example usage
 run a the CallRecursiveContract test from the stInitCodeTest file
-`mocha test/stateTests.js --file stInitCodeTest --test CallRecursiveContract --vmtrace "trace.json"`
+`./bin/tester --file stInitCodeTest --test CallRecursiveContract --vmtrace "trace.json"`

 # CONTRIBUTIONS